kickstartcoding/debug_trainer_app/README.md

-# Debugging Practice
+# Debug Trainer

 ## What is it?

-Debugging Practice is an app that can randomly add bugs to files so that people learning to program can practice debugging those bugs in a context where they can get hints and help and where the bugs can be automatically removed if they can't figure them out.
+Debug Trainer is an app that can randomly add bugs to files so that people learning to program can practice debugging those bugs in a context where they can get hints and help and where the bugs can be automatically removed if they can't figure them out.

 ## How do I use it?